amy/goWorkshop/README.md

 		Heap size = max # of values in heap
 		Garbage collector has its own set of go routines to do the work
 			> takes 25% of computing power to do the work
+	GC (Garbage Collector):
+		Write Barrier --> tell the GC what you're doing on the heap while its running w/ coloring Memory leak in Go --> reference to a value on a stack, and the reference never goes away reference on the stack means, the garbage collector can't clean it up After a function terminates, the memory never is cleaned up.
+							  Ex: forgetting to close things, never deleting keys in a map **GOOGLE HOW TO** Optimize against garbage collector